-The if clause of the third conditional is used to refer to what was unreal in the past and is generally expressed using the past perfect.
-There are two possible result clauses: the first refers to an unreal situation in the past that could have been the result had the if clause been true, and this is expressed using the expression would/could have + participle.
-The second refers to an unreal situation in the present that could have been the result had the if clause been true, and this is expressed using the would have been the result had the if clause been true, and this is expressed using the would form.
+The if clause of the third conditional is used to refer to something that was unreal in the past and is generally expressed using the past perfect.
+There are two possible result clauses: the first refers to an unreal situation in the past that could have been the result had the if clause been true and is expressed using the expression would/could have + participle.
+The second refers to an unreal situation in the present that could have been the result had the if clause been true and is expressed using the would form.

-Result clause expressing an unreal situation in the past
+Result clause expressing an unreal situation in the past: